TannerCoker/TannerCoker/README.md

 - I work well in teams and have experience with Agile programming when I was working in a small group during my software engineering course in a past semester.
 - I have experience in Java, C, C++, and Python.
 I have the most experience with Java but am actively trying to gain more experience with Python.

-## Currently learning
-Currently I am trying to familiarize myself with the use of APIs and creating desktop applications with Python.

 ## Contact
 I can be reached via email at tbcoker13@gmail.com